USACE-WaterManagement/repgen5/README.md

 ## Currently Implemented

 ### Value
-This is the basic unit of a report, can be either a time series or scalar values.
-Any variables using this type will be added to a list with "%" in from of the names and can be used on the report form
+This is the basic unit of a report, an instance can be either a time series or scalar values.
+Any variables using this type will be added to a list with "%" in front of the names and can be used on the report form.

 #### operations